CHICORY’S CHRISTMAS GIFT

 “And what is that, Lord?”

 The thought pierced Chicory.
 Anguish filled his heart.
-“Lord, we must act quickly.
+“Lord, we’ve got to act quickly.
 What would you have me do?”

 “Lord,” said Chicory, now giving voice to his darkest thought, “if I undertake this mission, will I meet the Wolverine?”